 bankruptcy

 Debt relief ads are everywhere.
-And they’re even more noticeable when you’re in debt and you’re paying attention to people talking about debt.
-However, debt relief scams are everywhere.
-Here’s what you should look for in order to avoid falling prey to a debt relief scam.
+However, debt relief scams are everywhere too.
+Here's what you should look for in order to avoid falling prey to a scam.

 There are several bankruptcy myths associated with filing for bankruptcy.
 Not being able to tell the difference between fact and fiction when it comes to bankruptcy myths can make anyone nervous about filing for bankruptcy.
 Save yourself some sleepless nights by finding out right now about bankruptcy myths!